swcarpentry/r-novice-gapminder/10-functions.md

 Next, the body of the function -- the statements executed when you call the function -- is contained within curly braces (`{}`).

-We've indented the statememnts in the body by two spaces.
+We've indented the statements in the body by two spaces.
 This makes the code easier to read but does not affect how it operates.

 When we call the function, the values we pass to it are assigned